hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ## future

-I will expand the 'comparison' tab allow for more system predicate types and figure out 'A vs B' tests too.
-Pixel-perfect jpeg/png is easy and simple to logically define, but we'll want to push into fuzzier territory like 'delete all files that are close-match dupes but the resolution difference is greater than 1.4x' etc..
-Depending on how things go, we may figure out some new hardcoded tools that do more sophisticated A vs B similarity testing, like "A is >= 99.7% pixel-similar to B" or "A is pixel-perfect-in-greyscale to B" (for recolour detection) and so on.
+We need more powerful comparison tools.
+Pixel-perfect jpeg/png is easy and simple to logically define, but we want to push into fuzzier territory like 'delete all files that are close-match dupes but the resolution difference is greater than 1.4x' etc..
+To differentiate alternates from dupes, I think we need sophisticated A vs B similarity testing, like "A is >= 99.7% pixel-similar to B" to differentiate jpeg encoding artifacts from actual watermarks and artist corrections and such.

 I'd also eventually love if auto-resolution rules applied to files _as_ they are imported, so, in the vein of a 'previously deleted' import result, you could have an instant result of 'duplicate discarded: (rule name)'.
 This may be tricky though and make file imports take +800ms each, so we'll see how our early tests shake out.